-The nature of involvement regarding the citizens seems to have a statistically significant relationship with the the novelty of the addressed issue (p-value < 0.05), however, it is a weak positive correlation (rho ≈ 0.3).
-The correlations with other societal groups like civil society organisations, NGOs, welfare -, educational organisations are even weaker (rho < 0.25).
+The nature of involvement of citizens seems to have a statistically significant relationship with the novelty of the addressed issue (p-value < 0.05), however, it is a weak positive correlation (rho ≈ 0.3).
+The correlations with other societal groups like civil society organisations, NGOs, welfare-providing, and educational organisations are even weaker (rho < 0.25).
 In this sense, novelty of the addressed issue does not seem to strongly indicate transdisciplinary involvement of societal groups.

 Another expectation from the stronger forms of participatory involvement is to develop wider impacts and scalable solutions.
 The central involvement of the citizens in the study should allow the creation of more widely applicable results and increased impact for the involved individuals.
 In this sense, [H] we are expecting the following relations with the more central involvement of individual citizens: